-To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at these locations were expected to remain at this site for approximately 1 year.
-A conservative (protective) assumption is that personnel routinely consumed less than 5 liters per day (L/day) of non-drinking water for up to 365 days (1-year).
+To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
+A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (1-year).
 It is further assumed that control measures and/or personal protective equipment were not used.
-A total of 40 ROWPU treated/disinfected bulk water (Non-Drinking) samples from FOBs Fiaz, Fortress, Joyce, Wright, Blessing, COP Penich and Camp Honaker-Miracle between 2003 and 2013 were evaluated for this health risk assessment.
+A total of seven disinfected bulk water

+(non-drinking) samples collected from 2010-2012 were evaluated for this health risk assessment.
+No chemicals were detected at levels above the short or long-term MEGs.